-The Group's Business Rules of Conduct are available under the 'Corporate Governance' tab at www.platinum.com.au/About-Platinum/PTM-Shareholders
+The Group's Business Rules of Conduct are available under the 'Board & Governance' tab at www.platinum.com.au/ptm-shareholder

 Whistleblower Protections Policy

 The Board has adopted a Whistleblower Protections Policy to enable eligible persons to raise concerns regarding illegal or improper conduct in relation to the Group without fear of reprisal or detrimental treatment.
 Any material incidents reported under the policy must be reported to the Board.